wazuh/wazuh-documentation/source/proof-of-concept-guide/audit-commands-run-by-user.rst

         <location>/var/log/audit/audit.log</location>
       </localfile>

 #.
-Get your current `euid`.
+Get your current `euid` in the RHEL7 agent endpoint.
 This is needed to monitor the actions of your user.
 Monitoring 'root' user's actions is not recommended for the test, as it can be quite noisy.

     .. code-block:: console